Latifa Lakhdar

 Latifa Lakhdar (born 1 February 1956) is a Tunisian historian and politician who was Minister of Culture from February 2015 until January 2016.

 Early life and education

 Lakhdar was born in Zarzis on 1 February 1956.
 She was a student of Mohamed Arkoun at the Sorbonne in Paris.

 Career

-Lakhdar was Professor of Contemporary History at University of Ez-Zitouna from 1991 to 1999 and from 2000 to 2015 at the University of Tunis.
+Lakhdar was Professor of Contemporary History at University of Ez-Zitouna from 1991 to 1999 and at the University of Tunis from 2000 to 2015.

 Lakhdar is an expert in Islamic thought and has published several books in Arabic and French, notably on the condition of women in Islamic societies.
 She is a women's rights activist and secularist.
-She has argued that Islamic fundamentalism, including Islamic terrorism is part of Islamic orthodoxy, but that Islamic thought can be enlightened and liberal if it undergoes a "critical revolution".
+She has argued that Islamic fundamentalism, including Islamic terrorism, is part of Islamic orthodoxy, but that Islamic thought can be enlightened and liberal if it undergoes a "critical revolution".
 She argues that "The jihadist idea that religion should rule politics is a model that never existed."